MA7-Z/LocalPrefs/README.md

 ## Overview
 **LocalPrefs** is a library that provides local save/load functionality for .NET and Unity.

-> [!CAUTION]
-> This library is currently provided as a preview version.
-> The installation procedure is not well developed.

 Unity’s built-in `UnityEngine.PlayerPrefs` API is known for several critical issues, including: